To illuminate a bright future through collaboration.

 About Colab futures

-Ingram and Betten met in early 2015 as part of the Synthetic Biology LEAP program at the Landscaping Workshop in Washington DC, where they received a crash course in the emerging arena of synthetic biology.
+Founders Karen Ingram and Wieke Betten met in early 2015 as part of the Synthetic Biology LEAP program at the Landscaping Workshop in Washington DC, where they received a crash course in the emerging arena of synthetic biology.
 As their immersion in the LEAP progressed, they discovered overlap in what they saw as challenges and opportunities in innovation; only separated by lingo.
-Ingram is from an art and professional marketing background, and Betten is an ethics scholar.
+Ingram is from an art and professional marketing background, and Betten is an ethics phD.
 The two collaborated on an Action Plan as part of the program.
 The Action plan, CoLabFutures: Collaborations To Open Up The Future Of Biotechnology, is available on the SynbioLEAP website.
 Betten and Ingram are fortunate recipients of a SynbioLEAP Catalyst grant, in support of their vision.

 KAREN INGRAM is a designer, artist and creative director who uses her skill set to promote scientific awareness.
 Ingram recently completed visuals as a co-author of Biobuilder (O’Reilly), a synthetic biology curriculum.
 She is a co-organizer of Brooklyn science cabaret, The Empiricist League, and is a programming committee member of SXSW Interactive.
 She is an instructor on the subject of creative strategy for NYU SHERP’s Entrepreneurial Science Journalism course.
 Her work has appeared in many publications including titles from Die Gestalten (Berlin), Scientific American, and The FWA, where she was named a “Digital Pioneer.”
 As a 2015 Synthetic Biology LEAP (Leadership Excellence Accelerator Program) fellow, Karen is recognized as an emerging leader in synthetic biology.

 Dr. wieke betten